Notnilc2107/gym-inventory/README.md

 # Fork details
 - Updated to work with Gymasium 1.0.0.
-- Minor superficial changes for readability (the math is the same as the original).
+- Minor superficial changes for readability.
+The math is the same as the original.

 # gym-inventory